Where Do HTML Pages Come From

 They render content on a web browser with HTML (Hyper Text Markup Language).

 Where this HTML code is generated is defined by the chosen architecture:

 Server-Side Rendering (SSR):

-- The HTML is generated at the server, and pass down to the client.
+- This means that HTML is generated at the server, and passed down to the client.

-- Only a basic HTML response is passed down.
+- This means that only a basic HTML response is passed down.